swt30/thesis/chapters/04-heating/04-heating.md

 ### External heating

 The irradiation temperature $T_\mathrm{irr}$ of a planet (@eq:irradiation-temperature) provides a proxy through we can characterise the radial change due to external heating from the star.
-I have defined the irradiation temperature in the same way as @Guillot2010, and it is therefore a parameter in the two-stream atmospheric model.
+I have defined the irradiation temperature in the same way as @Guillot2010, and can therefore use it as a parameter in the two-stream analytic atmospheric model (@eq:two-stream-temperature-profile).
-We can also use the irradiation temperature in the isothermal fixed-scale-height atmosphere by equating it with the temperature of the entire atmosphere.
+We can also use the irradiation temperature in the isothermal fixed-height atmosphere by equating it with the temperature of the entire atmosphere.

 The definition of the irradiation temperature, @eq:irradiation-temperature, is based on the star's radius and temperature.
 But in this chapter I do not evaluate the irradiation temperature from the properties of a host star, choosing instead to set it directly.